artefactual/atom-docs/admin-manual/maintenance/cli-import-export.rst

 based on an **exact** match on the authorized form of name of the existing authority record.
 This means that you cannot use the ``--update`` option to update the authorized form of name of your existing authority records, or AtoM will fail to find the correct match on import.
-Note that at this time, the update options **only** work with the data found in the primary Authority record CSV template - ``--update`` cannot update Relations and Alias data.

 ..
 TIP::